omkolte17/candlestick-pattern-analyzer/README.md

 ## Functions
 <ol>
-  <li> Analyze the candlestick chart to determine whether it is consolidating or breaking out. </li>
+  <li> Analyze the dataset to determine which stocks are consolidating and breaking out. </li>
-  <li> Web based technical scanner to display teh stocks which have formed a certain pattern. </li>
+  <li> Web based technical scanner to display the stocks which have formed a certain pattern. </li>
+  <li> Display stocks with their charts in which the selected pattern has been found. </li>
+  <li> The end candle of the pattern will be indicated with a small red arrow. </li>
 </ol>

 ## Tech Stack
 <ol>
-<li> Python 3.8 </li>
+<li> Python 3 </li>
 <ul>
     <li> Flask Framework </li>
     <li> Technical Analysis Library </li>
+    <li> Yahoo Finance Library </li>
 </ul>
 <li> HTML 5 </li>
 <li> CSS3 </li>